Early Graduation Program

 • Schools and districts cannot deny students an opportunity to declare intent to participate in the EGP.

 • A student interested in participating must notify the school principal by submitting the intent form at the beginning of grade 9, or as soon as the intent is known.
+Students are not required to submit the intent form in grade 9 but may do so.

 School or district deadline for flagging the student in Infinite Campus (IC)